If you purchase an item through affiliate links within our content, we will earn a commission at no cost to you.

 Acacia wood black painted swing - on Amazon.com (affiliate)

-This 4 foot crafted swing is weather resistant with curved X-back detailing and a slat-style seat.
+The 4 foot crafted swing (below) is weather resistant with curved X-back detailing and a slat-style seat.

 Comfortable for two, this design will fit well on large and small porches alike.